|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 World Cup final day in Johannesburg, and Australia retained their title with a chillingly efficient demolition of India.
 They had been unapproachable all through the tournament, but saved their best for last by posting a monstrous 359 for 2.
 Ricky Ponting emulated Clive Lloyd (1975) with a captain's century, and Damien Martyn overcame a broken finger to share in an unbroken third-wicket partnership of 234.
 India's fate was sealed when Sachin Tendulkar - the Man of the Tournament - was removed in the first over by Glenn McGrath.

 Pakistan's finest wicketkeeper is born.
 The woolly-haired Wasim Bari was a gloveman of the highest quality, a pure keeper who made 228 dismissals in 81 Tests between 1967 and 1983-84, easily a Pakistan record.
 He took eight catches against England at Headingley in 1971, and made seven dismissals in a Test on four occasions.
 Bari was no more than useful as a lower-order scrapper, but he did play some important innings, making six fifties, including a Test-best 85 as nightwatchman against India in Lahore in 1978-79.
-He also made 60 not out in Barbados in 1976-77, the day after he was saved from drowning.
+He also made 60 not out in Barbados in 1976-77, a day after he was saved from drowning.

 The last day of Kapil Dev's glowing 131-Test career.
 He ended with 434 wickets at an average of 29.64 - a pre-Walsh-Warne-Murali record - and 5248 often murderously hit runs.
 His last appearance was the one-off Test against New Zealand in Hamilton, a draw in which New Zealand's 20-year-old debutant Stephen Fleming made 92.
 But Fleming was still older than Sachin Tendulkar (by a few weeks), who, playing his 32nd Test, crossed 2000 runs during his 47-ball 43 in the first innings.
 Indian captain Mohammad Azharuddin went past 4000 during his 63, which took him nearly three hours to score.